Consignment Export (EDI)

 OVERVIEW

-In Transvirtual there is the ability to setup Consignment EDI (Electronic Data Interchange) Exports which are essentially a method of exporting data out from Transvirtual to another location via email, FTP etc.
+Consignment EDI (Electronic Data Interchange) Exports allow you to automatically send data from Transvirtual to another location via email, FTP, or other methods.

 STEP-BY-STEP INSTRUCTIONS